 The BBC logo is a trade mark of the British Broadcasting Corporation and is used under licence.
 BBC logo © BBC 1996.KPMG International's Trademarks are the sole property of KPMG International and their use does not imply auditing by or endorsement of KPMG International or any of its member firms.

-The Core Sponsors of the Westminster Health Forum are Boehringer Ingelheim, and Optimity Advisors.
+The Core Sponsor of the Westminster Health Forum is Boehringer Ingelheim.

 The Boehringer Ingelheim group is one of the world’s 20 leading pharmaceutical companies.
 Headquartered in Ingelheim, Germany, Boehringer Ingelheim operates globally with 142 affiliates and a total of more than 47,400 employees.
 The focus of the family-owned company, founded in 1885, is researching, developing, manufacturing and marketing new medications of high therapeutic value for human and veterinary medicine.

 Taking social responsibility is an important element of the corporate culture at Boehringer Ingelheim.
 This includes worldwide involvement in social projects, such as the initiative “Making more Health” and caring for the employees.
 Respect, equal opportunities and reconciling career and family form the foundation of the mutual cooperation.
 In everything it does, the company focuses on environmental protection and sustainability.

 In 2013, Boehringer Ingelheim achieved net sales of about 14.1 billion euros.
 R&D expenditure corresponds to 19.5% of its net sales.

 For more information please visit www.boehringer-ingelheim.com

 The Core Sponsors of the Westminster Energy, Environment & Transport Forum are Burges Salmon and Institution of Mechanical Engineers.

 Burges Salmon is the independent UK law firm which delivers the best mix of advice, service and value.